ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 Outreach activities started in August 2024 involving local communities (universities, RUGs, R-Ladies Chapters, conferences, and organizations) and delivered in Champions’ native language (English, Spanish, Portuguese and Chinese).

-[Members of this cohort worked together with champions from the first cohort to do theirs outreach activities](https://ropensci.org/events/rsr-learn-and-use/) and also introduce their cohort mates to other communities and organizations giving them [space to share what they did during the Champions Program](https://www.youtube.com/watch?v=p2Odyp9VIPA).
+[Liz Hare, member of this cohort worked together with Cagri, a champion from the first cohort to do outreach activities](https://ropensci.org/events/rsr-learn-and-use/) and also introduce their cohort mates to other communities and organizations giving them [space to share what they did during the Champions Program](https://www.youtube.com/watch?v=p2Odyp9VIPA).

 Champions worked with their local communities to organize different kind of events and spaces:

 - Sunny organized a workshop to teach how to use the package he developed during the champions program.
-- Ezekiel submitted a proposal to the RConsortium to create an R user Group together with the University xx which got partial funding for its start-up.
-After a successful year of operation, with xx events held and xx members the group got more funding from the RConsortium to continue its activities during 2025.
+- Ezekiel submitted a proposal to the RConsortium to create the [Unilorin R user Group](https://www.meetup.com/unilorin-r-users-group/) which got partial funding for its start-up.
+After a successful year of operation, with 5 events held and more than 600 members the group got more funding from the RConsortium to continue its activities during 2025.
-- Andrea organized xx and xx events in Argentina, including a talk at the R-Ladies Buenos Aires chapter and the RenBaires R user Group.
+- Andrea organized several events in Argentina, including a talk at the R-Ladies Buenos Aires chapter and the RenBaires R user Group about arcenso package.
-- Sehrish organize a workshop at ...
+- Sehrish shared her experience on the rOpenSci Champions Program at the webinar [Championing omics data analysis through Open science, Mentoring and Innovating tool](https://bdsi.anu.edu.au/news-events/events/championing-omics-data-analysis-through-open-science-mentoring-and-innovating) at the Australian National University.
 - Francesca organize a meetup with R-Ladies ... to introduce her package ...

 rOpenSci's community spaces also benefited from the participation of the champions: